-Prerequisite: "C" grade or higher or "Pass" in ESL 103 or equivalent or assessment into ESL 106 5 hours lecture, 1 hour laboratory be taken for a maximum of 9 units
+Prerequisite: "C" grade or higher or "Pass" in ESL 103 or equivalent or assessment into ESL 106 5 hours lecture, 1 hour laboratory

 This course combines the curricula of ESL 106 and 119 into an accelerated program designed to bring students up to the grammatical and composition level needed for ENGL 120.
 The focus is on writing the essay in proper format with proper depth of analysis and rigor of research.
 Critical written responses to academic readings are also emphasized.